falconsmilie/phospy/.github/CONTRIBUTING.md

 ## Scientific Policy Defaults

-PhosPy treats key scientific heuristics as explicit policies.
+PhosPy keeps key scientific heuristics explicit.
 Do not bury these decisions in helper functions or silent defaults.

 Current policy objects are: